microsoft/ebpf-for-windows/docs/GettingStarted.md

                 and EbpCore and NetEbpfExt drivers to be loaded.
 * sample_ebpf_ext.sys: A sample eBPF extension driver that implements a test hook (for a test program type) and test helper functions.
 * sample_ext_app.exe : A sample application for testing the sample extension driver.
+* xdp_tests.exe : Application for testing various XDP functionalities.
+This requires the EbpSvc service to be running, and the EbpCore and NetEbpfExt drivers to be loaded on a remote system to test.

 and a few binaries just used for demo'ing eBPF functionality, as in the demo walkthrough discussed below: